 - Loosening of your new joint over time.
 This can cause pain, and sometimes another surgery is needed to fix the problem.

 - Wear and tear of the moving parts of your new joint over time.
 Small pieces may break off and damage the bone.
 This may require another operation to replace the moving parts and repair the bone.

 - An allergic reaction to the metal parts in some artificial joints.
 This is very rare.

 Other problems from hip or knee replacement surgery can occur.
 Although they are rare, such problems include:

 - Not enough pain relief.
 Joint replacement surgery relieves the pain and stiffness of arthritis for most patients.
 Some patients may still have some symptoms of arthritis.
-For most people, surgery provides enough relief of symptoms for most people.
+For most people, surgery usually provides enough relief of symptoms for most people.

 - A longer or shorter leg.
 Because bone is cut away and a new knee implant is inserted, your leg with the new joint may be longer or shorter than your other leg.
 This difference is usually about 1/4 of an inch.
 It rarely causes any problems or symptoms.

 Lachiewicz PF.
 Comparison of ACCP and AAOS guidelines for VTE prophylaxis after total hip and total knee arthroplasty.
 Orthopedics.
 2009;32:74-78.

 Mihalko WM.
 Arthroplasty of the knee.
 In: Canale ST, Beaty JH, eds.
 Campbell's Operative Orthopaedics.
 12th ed.
 Philadelphia, PA: Mosby Elsevier; 2012:chap 7.

 Harkess JW, Crockarell JR. Arthroplasty of the hip In: Canale ST, Beaty JH, eds.
 Campbell's Operative Orthopaedics.
 12th ed.
 Philadelphia, PA: Mosby Elsevier; 2012:chap 3.